codeghees/moshi-finetune/README.md

 ## ⚙️ Customizing training configuration

-The example `moshi-finetune/example/moshi_7B.yaml` defines reasonable parameters for learning rate, weight decay, etc... but you are advised to customize these settings for your use case.
+The examples `moshi-finetune/example/moshi_7B.yaml` (LoRA) and `moshi-finetune/example/moshi_7B_full.yaml` (full fine-tuning) provide reasonable starting parameters, but you are advised to customize these settings for your use case.

 ### 🔧 Key training parameters